 - Reporting - Gathering all the data to help management evaluate the entire operation.

 - Audit trail - Something to monitor a user’s activity on the system.

 Just as with the other tech tools we have talked about, the PSIM system you choose really is dependent on your needs and the size of your operation.
 There are a wide range of options from out-of-the-box solutions to more customizable options.

 Businesses, especially contract security businesses, have a lot of moving parts.
 Utilizing internal tech tools to help with team collaboration and data management can take some of the brain-work out of day-to-day administrative tasks, not to mention help minimize human error, leaving you and your team open for winning more security contracts and growing the business.

 Interested in learning how other private security experts are using technology in their operations?
-Join us at the Tech & Manned Guarding Roundtable we are hosting during the Thinkcurity Virtual Physical Security Summit.
+Watch the Tech & Manned Guarding Roundtable recording from the Thinkcurity Virtual Physical Security Summit.